AUTISM SPECTRUM DISORDERSAN ALTERNATIVE AND COMPLEMENTARY MEDICINE RESOURCE GUIDE From the Alternative Medicine Foundation, Inc

 The organizations listed below cover general integrative medical professionals and additional therapeutic modalities not covered in any of the other currently available guides.

-This organization unites allopathic and osteopathic physicians who practice medicine that acknowledges the interrelationship of body, mind, and spirit.
-These professionals embrace all modalities that are safe and effective, including conventional allopathic medicine.
-Site includes online doctor-finder.
+This organization includes allopathic and osteopathic physicians who practice medicine that acknowledges the interrelationship of body, mind, and spirit.
+AHMA provides listings of physicians who practice integrative medicine.

 American Music Therapy Association (AMTA)